edaniels/gostream/README.md

 * Stream current desktop: `go run github.com/edaniels/gostream/cmd/stream_desktop`
 * Stream an im-gui: `go run github.com/edaniels/gostream/cmd/stream_imgui --image some image`

+## Notes

+### Using mDNS

+* mDNS (.local addresses) don't seem to work well with WebRTC yet.
+Random STUN/TURN failures appear to occur.
+At your own risk, you can address this in Firefox in `about:config` with `media.peerconnection.ice.obfuscate_host_addresses` set to `false` and in Chrome with `chrome://flags/#enable-webrtc-hide-local-ips-with-mdns` set to `Disabled`.

 ## Building

 ### Prerequisites